j0ly/FirstProject/README.md

 * On the Admin page you can get a list of the people who have signed-up.
   * The credentials are: admin/password

-#### For general instructions on how to improve the security in web-applications, see:
+#### For general instructions on how to improve software security, see:
 https://www.owasp.org/images/0/08/OWASP_SCP_Quick_Reference_Guide_v2.pdf